matthewmayer/beggarmypython/README.md

 Does an infinite game of [Beggar-My-Neighbour](http://en.wikipedia.org/wiki/Beggar-My-Neighbour) exist?
+This question has definitely not plagued scientists for millennia.
+However, in the event that you think you have found a very long game of Beggar My Neighbour, you might wish to run it through a Beggar My Neighbour simulator written in Python.

 Usage: